How Do Cows Sleep At Night

 Subjudul utama (masih relevan dengan topik)

 Cows, being ruminants and social animals, have a unique approach to sleep.
 Unlike humans who typically enjoy a long, uninterrupted slumber, cows engage in short bursts of sleep scattered throughout the day and night.
-This is partly due to their digestive system and partly due to their social structure.
+This is partly due to their digestive system and partly due to their social structure Which is the point..

 Their rumination process, where they regurgitate and re-chew their food, keeps them busy for a significant portion of the day and night.
 It is a key part of how they digest grass and other tough vegetation.
 Because of this, their sleep is often interspersed with periods of eating and rumination.